Sebobo/Shel.Neos.ThemeBuilder/README.md

 # Theme builder for Neos CMS

-This is a Neos CMS plugin for managing themes with CSS variables from the backend.
+This is a Neos CMS plugin for managing themes with CSS variables from the backend and for simplifying rendering of style attributes in AFX.

 By defining theme properties in a NodeType mixin, these can be configured on the homepage or subpages and used to globally control your projects look & feel, or to allow choosing styles for individual